-I know a sweet new baby boy named Nate – not Nathan or Nathaniel.
-The naming of just Nate apparently caused some consternation amongst the extended family, who felt he needed a formal name.
+I know a sweet little boy named Nate – not Nathan or Nathaniel.
+The naming of just-Nate apparently caused some consternation among the extended family, who felt he needed a formal name.

 The parents had their reasons, and their reasons made a lot of sense.

 So much, that while I’m very pro-formal name, the arrival of young Nate inspired me to make the case for using the name that you love, even if it is usually considered a diminutive.

 Of course, your kiddo can still have tons of nicknames.
 Pumpkin, Cookie, and Sweetie Pie, Slugger and Champ all remain options, no matter what you write on the birth certificate.

 To be clear, I’m not talking about choosing a nickname-proof name, though much of what I’ve listed applies to choices like Mia and Piper, Mason and Jordan.

 I’m talking about putting a commonly accepted diminutive for a well-established given name on the birth certificate – Tom for Thomas or Kate for Katherine, or yes, Nate for Nathaniel.

 Read on for nine reasons why short and sweet can actually be the better choice.